The Dimensions of Colour

 Young and Helmholtz, like Newton, pictured a quite direct relationship between visual stimulus and colour sensation, and for adherents of the Young-Helmholtz theory, red, green and violet or blue replaced the "Brewster primaries" of yellow, red and blue as the "true" primary colours, which created all other colour experiences by intermixture.
 Even today, either the additive primaries or the three cone responses are still often assumed to be the "real" primary colors.
 However, as we have seen in the section on colour vision, the Young-Helmholtz theory is now combined with Ewald Hering's opponent theory as the zone theory, which holds that our colour vision involves trichromatic input from three cone cell types, and opponent output consisting of yellow/blue and red/green opponent signals.
 According to the zone theory, the three cone types do not "detect" red green and blue, but instead each responds to most or all of the spectrum to varying degrees, and the brain creates red/green and yellow/blue colour perceptions based indirectly on differences in cone responses.
 Hering's four opponent hues (Fig. 6.2.9) are often called the four psychological primaries because they are the only hue perceptions that can exist in a "unique" (pure) state, all other hues being mental mixtures of adjacent pairs of these hues.
 They are thus the true primary colours in the most literal sense.
 This set of four hues was anticpated in the much earlier systems of Leonardo and Forsius, and both the hues and their oppositions were anticipated in Goethe's concepts of two elementary and four nomenclatural primaries (see above).

 Figure 6.2.9.
-Ewald Hering's conception of six opponent colours, including black and white (A), and his analysis of the hue circle into red/green and yellow/blue components (B).
-Lightness (black/white) perception is not now considered to be an opponent process, but his four primaries of colour experience are now reconciled with Helmholtz's three primaries of colour stimulus in the zone theory of colour vision.
+Ewald Hering's analysis of the hue circle into red/green and yellow/blue components.
+His four primaries of colour experience are now reconciled with Helmholtz's three primaries of colour stimulus in the zone theory of colour vision.